-Students and parents should contact the counselor or college access specialist for further information about automatic admissions, the application process, and deadlines.
+Students and parents should contact the school counselor or college and career readiness specialist for further information about automatic admissions, the application process, and deadlines.

-[See policy EIC (LOCAL) for information specifically related to how the district calculates a student's rank in class].
+[See also Class Rank/Highest Ranking Student on page 38 for information specifically related to how the district calculates a student's rank in class and requirements for Graduation on page 57 for information associated with the foundation graduation program].

-COLLEGE CREDIT COURSES
+COLLEGE CREDIT COURSES (Secondary Grade Levels Only)